 Removing and cleaning the side brush

-Cleaning the camera window – this is probably the most important part of this robot in terms of navigation
+Cleaning the camera window – this is probably the most critical part of this robot in terms of navigation

 The 960 is advertised to run for about 75 minutes before needing to recharge.
 The more efficient iAdapt 2.0 somehow offsets the lack of run time and allows this to clean larger areas without having to charge.

-Consumers who’ve used this product say that is easy to use.
-Navigation has improved dramatically where you don’t need to baby sit as much.
+Consumers who’ve used this product say that it is easy to use.
+Navigation has improved dramatically where you don’t need to babysit as much.

-A lot of the folks that used this have a number of pets inside their home like dogs and cats.
+A lot of the folks that used this have some pets inside their homes like dogs and cats.
 And if you’ve ever owned a dog or cat, you know that these animals shed like crazy and it can lead to respiratory ailments like asthma.

 If you have pets and care for old people, then a smart navigating robot vacuum like this would be beneficial like some consumers have shared because it keeps the environment clean without them having to do vacuuming themselves.

-It has reduced their workload by around 90% – instead of vacuuming the whole house, they only have to vacuum those hard to reach areas which is such a relief.
+It has reduced their workload by around 90% – instead of vacuuming the whole house, they only have to clean those hard to reach areas which are such a relief.

-Also busy people who really don’t have time to vacuum everyday have benefited with this product.
+Also, busy people who don’t have time to vacuum every day have benefited from this product.

 Great on bare floor but not strong enough on thicker pile carpet

-On bare floor it is capable of cleaning fine dust particles and if you live in a dusty area, this product will help you keep your floors dust free.
-And since you can schedule it, it does the cleaning for you without you having to manually turning it on.
+On bare floor, it is capable of cleaning fine dust particles, and if you live in a dusty area, this product will help you keep your floors dust free.
+And since you can schedule it, it does the cleaning for you without you having to turn it on manually.

-The navigation while vastly more efficient than the previous 800 series may miss some spots here and there but you can just turn on the robot again and again.
+The navigation while vastly more efficient than the previous 800 series may miss some spots here and there, but you can turn on the robot again and again.

 As with most robot vacuums, you will need to set up your home to be robot friendly that means.
-This means tidying up all the wires, keeping all possible road blocks like toys, socks, etc.
+It means tidying up all the wires, keeping all possible roadblocks like toys, socks, etc.

 Where can you buy this?

-The app-based control controls allows you to control this robot, set the schedule and cleaning preferences anywhere as long as you have an internet connection.
+The app-based control controls allow you to control this robot, set the schedule and cleaning preferences anywhere as long as you have an internet connection.